Can Physicians in Texas Withhold Life Support Against Patient’s Wishes?

 Her parents disagreed.
 Although Payton was on a ventilator, her organs were still functioning, and her parents wanted to give her time to recover.
 Her parents sought and were awarded an emergency court order to temporarily block the hospital from shutting off the ventilator for a couple of weeks while

-A Texas law allows physicians the ability to withhold life-sustaining treatment against a patient’s (or his or her surrogate’s) objections when the attending physicians believes continuing life support is medically futile and life-sustaining treatment would exacerbate or extend a patient’s suffering.
+A Texas law allows physicians to withhold life-sustaining treatment against a patient’s (or his or her surrogate’s) objections when the attending physician believes continuing life support is medically futile and life-sustaining treatment would exacerbate or extend a patient’s suffering.

 arranged, the patient would be transferred to the new facility at the patient’s expense.

-If no facility can be found, life sustaining treatment can be withheld after the expiration of ten days, unless a court of law grants an extension.
+If no facility can be found, life-sustaining treatment can be withheld after the expiration of twenty-five days, unless a court of law grants an extension.

 It is very rare that Texas law results in a patient being denied life-sustaining treatment against the wishes of the patient or the patient’s surrogate.
 Most of the time, like In Payton’s case, the patient passes naturally while a court action is proceeding.